Profile Photo of Tim Alamenciak

 Restoration Knowledge Systems Community Engagement

 I am a translational ecologist investigating the critical gap between scientific evidence and local implementation.
-My work integrates ecological restoration, data synthesis, and community engagement to design open knowledge systems that support evidence-informed decision-making.
+My work integrates ecological restoration, computational knowledge systems, and community engagement through transdisciplinary research that supports evidence-informed decision-making — from landscape-scale conservation planning to the design of open digital tools for practitioners.

 Guiding questions